ycs-201807002/Riul/README.md

 # Riul
-for study in yuhan college
+this repository is for study in yuhan college